Yurio3/peerreview-frontend-draft/README.md

 # PeerReview, Frontend, Draft, yg82

 Thank you very much for your patience.
-Since my data is present locally, I can't deploy it on top of the static website surge, so I can't interact on the surge page.
+The surge deployment web page crashes, won't open links, and my data is present locally.
+I can't deploy it on top of the static website surge, so I can't interact on the surge page.
 Thank you for using this way of reviewing my front-end draft assignments.

 # 1: download the code to open the project